Explanation in Mathematics

 The causes [aitia] in question are the four Aristotelian causes: formal, material, efficient, and final.
 Nowadays, translators and commentators of Aristotle prefer to translate aitia as ‘explanation’, so that the theory of the four causes becomes an account of four types of explanations.
 For instance here is Barnes’ translation of the passage quoted earlier: “We think we understand a thing simpliciter (and not in the sophistic fashion accidentally) whenever we think we are aware both that the explanation because of which the object is is its explanation, and that it is not possible for this to be otherwise.”
 (Aristotle CWA, 115, Post.
 An.
 I.1, 71b 5–10)

-But how do we obtain knowledge?
-Knowledge is obtained through demonstration.
+But how do we obtain scientific knowledge?
+Scientific knowledge is obtained through demonstration.
 However, not all logically cogent proofs provide us with the kind of demonstration that yields scientific knowledge.
 In a scientific demonstration “the premisses must be true, primary, immediate, better known and prior to the conclusion, which is further related to them as effect to causes.”
 (BWA, 112, Post.
 An.
-I.1, 71b 20–25) In Barnes' translation: “If, then, understanding is as we posited, it is necessary for demonstrative understanding in particular to depend on things which are true and primitive and immediate and more familiar than and prior to and explanatory of the conclusion” (Aristotle CWA, 115, Post.
+I.1, 71b 20–25) In Barnes’ translation: “If, then, understanding is as we posited, it is necessary for demonstrative understanding in particular to depend on things which are true and primitive and immediate and more familiar than and prior to and explanatory of the conclusion” (Aristotle CWA, 115, Post.
 An.
 I.1, 71b 20–25).

 In Aristotle’s system, physics was not mathematized although causal reasonings were proper to it.
 However, Aristotle also discussed extensively the so-called mixed sciences, such as optics, harmonics, and mechanics, characterizing them as “the more physical of the mathematical sciences”.
 There is a relation of subordination between these mixed sciences and areas of pure mathematics.
 For instance, harmonics is subordinated to arithmetic and optics to geometry.
 Aristotle is in no doubt that there are mathematical explanations of physical phenomena: